Board of Directors

 Bio: Ne’nee’ke’teh and Kúkátónón’s founder, Mama Rolia Manyongai-Jones was born and raised in rural Liberia, where she was taught traditional dance by the village elders.
 She completed her B.S. in Education and Health and earned an M.A. in Multi-Cultural Education, and then taught at Woodlawn Elementary School for 25 years.
 Mama Rolia provides essential elder wisdom and cultural connection for the children in Kúkátónón and her love for the children inspires others to give to and support Kúkátónón, for 35 years!

-MS. ANN L. SCHNEIDER
+DADA ANN L. SCHNEIDER

 Workforce Development Specialist/Mt.
 Hood Community College